This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

-As first step, please create a script to capture the parameters for the node template:
+Create a bash script to capture the parameters needed for the node template:

 #!/bin/bash